 Food labeling laws and regulations address packaging and point-of-purchase advertising for food and supplements sold in retail establishments, menus in restaurants, and alcoholic beverage labeling.
 Food labeling laws and regulations also cover claims made by marketing endeavors, including claims about the purity of food products or health benefits.

-Following the death of 107 people due to ingestion of elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), the Food, Drug, and Cosmetic Act (FDCA) was passed in 1938 and preempted the Food and Drugs Act.
-The FDCA focused on the issues of food misbranding and adulteration and serves as a basic framework for food regulation by the FDA and the USDA.
-It created food standards, authorized inspections of factories, and provided for court injunctions as a remedy for violations, in addition to the already existing seizure and prosecution remedies.
-Since 1938, the FDCA has been amended a number of times and related laws have been enacted.
-The evolution of U.S. food law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, and food security threats.
+In 1938, following the death of 107 people due to ingestion of Elixir of Sulfanilamide which contained anti-freeze, Congress passed the Federal Food, Drug, and Cosmetic Act (FFDCA) which preempted the PFDA.
+The FFDCA focused on the issues of food misbranding and adulteration and still serves as the primary authority for FDA’s regulations.
+The FFDCA created food standards, authorized inspections of factories, and provided for court injunctions as a remedy for violations, in addition to the already existing seizure and prosecution remedies.

-The movement toward federal regulation of food also entailed a movement toward disclosure of food contents.
-The 1938 FDCA required that the label of every processed and packaged food contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
+The general trend toward federal regulation of food also entailed a movement toward disclosure of food contents.
+The 1938 FFDCA required that the label of every processed and packaged food to contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
 Furthermore, a list of ingredients was required on certain products.
-The law also prohibited false or misleading statements in food labeling and prevented the introduction of adulterated or misbranded food in interstate commerce (21 U.S.C. § 331).
-Violations were treated with injunctions, monetary penalties, and potential jail time (21 U.S.C. §§ 332-333).
+The law also prohibited false or misleading statements on food labels and prevented the introduction of adulterated or misbranded food in interstate commerce.
+21 U.S.C. § 331.
+Violations were treated with injunctions, monetary penalties, and potential jail time.
+21 U.S.C. §§ 332-333.
+Since 1938, Congress has amended the FFDCA a number of times and has enacted related laws.
+The evolution of U.S. food labeling law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, and food security threats.